GamerTwarit/Spam-PYAUTOGUI/README.md

 In git bash you will have to type:

            Git clone https://github.com/GamerTwarit/Spammer-python
+To clone ☝
            Cd Spammer-python
+To change dir to run☝

            Python spam.py
+To run👆

 Same thing in Linux but in terminal